Contact angle: Thermodynamics

-The shape of a liquid–vapor interface is determined by the Young–Dupré equation, with the contact angle playing the role of a boundary condition via the Young equation.

-The theoretical description of contact arises from the consideration of a thermodynamic equilibrium between the three phases: the liquid phase (L), the solid phase (S), and the gas or vapor phase (G) (which could be a mixture of ambient atmosphere and an equilibrium concentration of the liquid vapor).
+The theoretical description of contact angle arises from the consideration of a thermodynamic equilibrium between the three phases: the liquid phase (L), the solid phase (S), and the gas or vapor phase (G) (which could be a mixture of ambient atmosphere and an equilibrium concentration of the liquid vapor).
 (The "gaseous" phase could be replaced by another immiscible liquid phase.)
 If the solid–vapor interfacial energy is denoted by γ_{SG}, the solid–liquid interfacial energy by γ_{SL}, and the liquid–vapor interfacial energy (i.e. the surface tension) by γ_{LG}, then the equilibrium contact angle θ_{C} is determined from these quantities by the Young equation:

 The contact angle can also be related to the work of adhesion via the Young–Dupré equation:

 where $\Delta W_{\rm SLG}$ is the solid – liquid adhesion energy per unit area when in the medium G.

 Modified Young’s equation

 The earliest study on the relationship between contact angle and surface tensions for sessile droplets on flat surfaces was reported by Thomas Young in 1805.
-A century later Gibbs proposed a modification to Young’s equation to account for the volumetric dependence of the contact angle.
+A century later Gibbs proposed a modification to Young's equation to account for the volumetric dependence of the contact angle.
 Gibbs postulated the existence of a line tension, which acts at the three-phase boundary and accounts for the excess energy at the confluence of the solid-liquid-gas phase interface, and is given as: